There are also two minor STPs, one at Uranquinty and one at Tarcutta. Effluent reuse is also active in Wagga Wagga.

 Narrung Street Sewage Treatment Plant

-Wagga Wagga City Council operated a Sewage Treatment Plant (STP) at Narrung Street, approximately 2 km north of the CBD.
+Wagga Wagga City Council operates a Sewage Treatment Plant (STP) at Narrung Street, approximately 2 km north of the CBD.
 It is the largest plant in the government area and its main objective is to treat sewage collected from Wagga Wagga, Sth Wagga, Bourkelands, Ashmont, Turvey Park, Mt Austin, Tolland, Glenfield Park, Cartwrights Hill, Estella and the northern industrial area.
 Sewage from the industrial area initially undergoes pretreatment at the new Bomen Industrial Sewage Treatment Facility (BISTF).

 The treatment load consists of a mixture of domestic and industrial, with each having a separate process stream.
 The domestic treatment unit includes screening, grit removal, primary sedimentation, trickling filtration, humus tanks and tertiary ponding.
 The industrial treatment process begins with a sequencing batch reactor (SBR) at BISTF, followed by screening, extended aeration, secondary clarification and tertiary ponding.
 Sludge at the plant is treated by biological digestion and is stored in two sludge lagoons.
 The sludge is periodically removed to licensed landfill.